mmukul/DevSecOpsTrainingCourse/README.md

 - Manage compliance using Inspec/OpenScap at Scale
 - **Demo:** Use *Inspec* profile to scale compliance

-### Chapter 10: Vulnerability Management with custom tools
+### Chapter 10: Security Scanner using *Trivy*
-- Approaches to manage the vulnerabilities in the organization
+- Detects vulnerabilities in OS packages and application dependencies
-- **Demo:** Using Defect Dojo for vulnerability management
+- Known vulnerabilities (CVEs)
+- IaC issues and misconfigurations
+- Sensitive information and secrets

-### Chapter 11: Infrastructure as Code Security
+### Chapter 11: Infrastructure as Code (Terraform) Security
 - Static analysis of your terraform code to detect potential security vulnerabilities and misconfigurations in your terraformed infrastructure using *tfsec*

-### Chapter 12: Container Security
+### Chapter 12: Container (Docker) Security
 - Container signing & verification using *cosign*
 - Container Security
 	- Privilege Escalation